 Because the web page author was not giving away the font in a format that people could easily use in the programs they run on their computer every day, the people who make fonts rarely complained about its use in this manner.

-If a web page author wants to include a font in their page they:
+If a web page author wanted to include a font in their page they:

-There are two main disadvantages with this technique:
+There were two main disadvantages with this technique:

-- Users cannot select the text (for example to copy and paste it)
+- Users could not select the text (for example to copy and paste it)

-- You can't set a different hover state for any of the content
+- You couldn't set a different hover state for any of the content

 Rather than using either of these techniques, many developers would recommend that you use either the CSS

-@font-face rule described in the book, Google's Web Fonts, which is a service that hosts a range of open source fonts and provides the code described in the
+@font-face rule described in the book, Google Fonts, which is a service that hosts a range of open source fonts and provides the code described in the

-@font-face section of the book for you, or a service such as Typekit or Fontdeck.
+@font-face section of the book for you, or a commercial service such as Adobe Fonts.